matrix-org/sydent/docs/templates.md

 Using the `urlencode` Jinja filter encodes the contents for URLs suitably.
 All variables are automatically made safe for HTML.

+(If needed the `safe` filter can be used to prevent the HTML encoding, i.e. declare the variable's contents "safe")

 See the Jinja [documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/#variables) for instructions on how to write these templates.